Viking78Bot/rdip-shina-quantum-reconstruction-/README.md

 # RDIP + Shina Quantum Reconstruction

-Пакуем рабочие пайплайны и документацию по RD-IP + Shina.

-- `pipelines/` – четыре пайплайна (linear chain, Zeise, Fe₂S₂ dm₂, 1D lattice) вместе с данными, чекпоинтами и README.
-- `docs/rdip_shina_paper.tex` и PDF – статья с описанием стенда.

-Каждый подпроект запускается через `python run_pipeline.py` внутри своей директории; подробности и зависимости перечислены в их README.
+Reproducible pipelines and documentation for the RD-IP + Shina Fe₂S₂ study.

+- `pipelines/` bundles four ready-to-run projects (linear chain, Zeise complex, Fe₂S₂ dm₂ training/inference, and a 1D lattice demo) with data, checkpoints, and per-folder README instructions.
+- `docs/rdip_shina_paper.pdf` captures the write-up that accompanies the code.

+Each pipeline is executed via `python run_pipeline.py` inside its directory;
+required dependencies and runtime notes live in the local README files.